rackerlabs/technical-blog/_posts/2019-12-19-use-xml-publisher-to-show-charts.md

        </RowData>
     </DataValues>

-This section refers to the data value of the chart, creating a pie of fractional size that is proportional to value of the `REQ_COUNT` tag.
+This section refers to the data value of the chart, creating a pie of a fractional size that is proportional to the value of the `REQ_COUNT` tag.
 The values represent fractions of the total count.

 ![Output]({% asset_path 2019-12-19-use-xml-publisher-to-show-charts/Picture7.png %})